-The Lyric is committed to reducing its impact on the environment.
+The Lyric Hammersmith is a recognised leader in environmental sustainability and is fully committed to reducing its impact on the environment.

 We include ‘environmentally friendly’ within our mission, and one of our Key Business Aims is ‘to reduce the theatre’s long term impact on the environment and be a model of best practice for other cultural organisations’.
 The Lyric has been awarded the highest 5 Star Creative Green certification by Julie’s Bicycle for commitment to sustainability.

 We set our work in a national and international context.
 We are committed to supporting the ambitions of the landmark Paris Agreement of December 2015 to limit global temperature rise to below 2C against pre-industrial levels.
 We are also committed to the UK Climate Change Act and the Mayor of London’s 2008 target to reduce London’s greenhouse gas emissions by 60% from 1990 levels by 2025.

 Through our actions and our artistic programme, we seek to create awareness, understanding and a positive approach to environmental sustainability recognising the global significance of this issue and the social justice implications of addressing climate change.

 We have an active Green Team who creatively deliver on our Green Action Plan which accompanies our Green Policy.
 The action plan builds on our past achievements and sets out continued and new actions for the future.